jmpainter/dream-catcher/README.md

 ## Summary:

 Dream Catcher is a combined private dream journal and public dream repository.
 A user can create and maintain a list of dream for themselves using a rich text editor.
 The dreams can be set to be public, where the will be available for public viewing on the home screen.
 A public dream can be set to be open to comments so registered users will be able to leave comments.
-A user can delete comments made on their dreams and also comments made by them.
+A user can delete comments made on their dreams and also their own comments on other dreams.

 ## Motivation: